willijeong1/willijeong1.github.io/_pages/about.md

 Apart from academics, I have always had a big passion for music and the performing arts.
 Orchestral concerts and musical theatre are my favorites, and I recently started venturing into new genres such as a capella and opera.
 You can see some of my performances (and other miscellaneous stuff) in the submenus section.

-Feel free to look around!
-Should you have any questions or just want to connect, you can contact me through the below channels.
+Feel free to look around (unfortunately, some maintenance undergoing for now)!
+If you have any questions or just want to connect, you can contact me through the below channels.